mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 and by encouraging social activities, healthy eating and exercise[4].

 That is the future that I am working on.
-A future where humanoid robots can enhance and monitor physical activities of the elderly using sensors and machine learning algorithms.
+A future where humanoid robots can enhance and monitor physical activities of the elderly.
-Particularly, in my PhD I have implemented and developed algorithms to measure movement variability and conducted experiments of human-robot imitation activities in order to automatically measure human movement and emotions[5].
+Particularly, in my PhD
+I have studied, understood and implemented algorithms of nonlinear dynamics and neural networks in order to automatically measure human movement and emotions in the context of human-robot imitation activities[5].

 Perhaps my parents, back in Mexico, are not going to be benefit from these technological advances